-15 Pursuant to §40 (1) of the RRPIRA a faction may be formed by and must comprise not less than five members of the Riigikogu who are elected from a list of candidates of the same political party.
-Pursuant to §17 of the RRPIRA the Riigikogu has standing committees, select committees, committees of investigation and study committees.
-Pursuant to §18 (2) of the RRPIRA committees prepare draft legislation for deliberation by the plenary assembly of the Riigikogu, exercise supervision over the exercise of executive power within their particular field and perform other functions assigned to the committees by law or by a resolution of the Riigikogu.
-Standing committees are formed under law; select committees are formed by a resolution of the Riigikogu which sets out the composition, including an alternate member to substitute for each committee member, functions and procedure for reporting on the activities of the composition, including an alternate member to substitute for each committee to substitute for each committee member, functions and term of authority of the committee (RRPIRA §19 (2)).
+Pursuant to \$40 (1) of the RRPIRA a faction may be formed by and must comprise not less than five members of the Riigikogu who are elected from a list of candidates of the same political party.
+Pursuant to \$17 of the RRPIRA the Riigikogu has standing committees, select committees, committees of investigation and study committees.
+Pursuant to \$18 (2) of the RRPIRA committees prepare draft legislation for deliberation by the plenary assembly of the Riigikogu, exercise supervision over the exercise of executive power within their particular field and perform other functions assigned to the committees by law or by a resolution of the Riigikogu.
+Standing committees are formed under law; select committees are formed by a resolution of the Riigikogu which sets out the composition, including an alternate member to substitute for each committee member, functions and procedure for reporting on the activities of the committee (RRPIRA \$19 (2)); committees of investigation and study are formed by a resolution of the Riigikogu which sets out the composition, including an alternate member to substitute for each committee member, functions and term of authority of the committee (RRPIRA \$20 (2) and \$21 (2)).

-16 Põhiseaduse rakendamise seadus. - RT I 1992, 26, 350 (in Estonian).
+Põhiseaduse rakendamise seadus. - RT I 1992, 26, 350 (in Estonian).